2021-2022 Amit Rai's seminar: Decolonising Attention: Perception, Movement, Technics Within and Against the Postcolony

 The seminar from month to month

-Participants: David Přílučík, Ioli Kavakou, Hannah Jones, Isabelle Weber, Laura ten Zeldam, Maoyi Peixuan Qui, Artur van Balen, Iga Świeściak, Rhodé Visser, Michael Fischer, René Landspersky.
+Participants: David Přílučík, Ioli Kavakou, Lucas Braga, Hannah Jones, Isabelle Weber, Lau ten Zeldam, Maoyi Peixuan Qui, Artur van Balen, Iga Świeściak, Rhodé Visser, Michael Fischer, René Landspersky.

 Today, as Yves Citton reminds us, if you’re getting something for free, you are the product.
 The paradox is that we do not yet know what even this commodified body can do.

 So how does it go with the paradoxes of attention?